Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Classification pipeline

 In this work we followed the wavelet decomposition approach of \citet{Lochner2016} to extract features.
 Since this is a model-independent approach to feature extraction, it does not assume any physical knowledge about the observed phenomena; hence it is applicable to any time-series data.
 Moreover, recent results showed wavelet decomposition was successful for general transient classification \citep{Varughese2015,Lochner2016,Sooknunan2021,Narayan2018}.
 This model-independent approach had not been used previously by the winning \plasticc\ entries.

-Following \citet{Lochner2016}, we used a Stationary Wavelet Transform and the \texttt{symlet} family of wavelets.
-We implemented the wavelet decomposition with the package \texttt{PyWavelets} \citep{Lee2019}.
+Following \citet{Lochner2016}, we used a Stationary Wavelet Transform and the \texttt{symlet} family of wavelets; the wavelet decomposition was implemented with the package \texttt{PyWavelets} \citep{Lee2019}.
 To obtain the wavelet decomposition, we first used the GPs to interpolate all light curves onto the same time grid of $277$ days (maximum light curve length of the events); we chose approximately one grid point per day and used a two-level wavelet decomposition, following \citet{Lochner2016}.
 These choices resulted in $6624$ (highly redundant) wavelet coefficients per event.
+While it is common to combine GP fits and wavelet analysis \citep[e.g.][and references therein]{Chen2013,Istas1992,Pope2019}, we note that our method of modeling the sparse light curves with GP fits and then using wavelet decomposition to obtain classification features is unusual.
+This approach was briefly mentioned in \citet{Varughese2015}, and firstly implemented in \citet{Lochner2016}.

 Following \citet{Lochner2016}, we reduced the dimensionality of this wavelet space using Principal Component Analysis (PCA) \citep{Pearson1901,Hotelling1933} on the wavelet coefficients of the augmented training set.
 After comparing the classifier performance on a validation set (we set aside $5\%$ of the test set for validation) with different numbers of PCA components, we found that $20-50$ components were the best to distinguish different types of SNe (their log-loss differs by around $2\%$); we chose $40$ components ($99.995\%$ of the total variance) due to its slightly better performance.